Pratiksurya28/Job-Market-Analysis/README.md

-# Save the README.md content as a downloadable file

-readme_content = """
 # 📊 Job Market Analysis Dashboard

 An in-depth data analytics project to uncover patterns in the job market for data-related roles.
 This interactive dashboard provides insights into job demand, salaries, industries, company metrics, skills, and education preferences using real-world job listing data.